To address lack of youth mental health services, one school district tries a radical new solution

 "I believe you can't be successful if you don't have significant priorities.
 If everything is a priority, nothing is," said Smith.
 "And so, yeah, absolutely, priority is number one" for this facility and for addressing youth mental health.

-In his 34 years in education, Poole echoed Bruno, saying educators and medical professionals have always tended to stay in their own lanes.
+In his 34 years in education, Poole echoed Anthony, saying educators and medical professionals have always tended to stay in their own lanes.

 "We always have felt we don't do clinical level therapeutic intervention.
 We are not a mental health facility.
 We are educators," Poole said.
 "If you have to have hospitalization or medical care, therapeutic or clinical interventions you go to a hospital or day treatment facility.
 That attitude has to change."